Max Planck PhDnet Statutes

 To counteract this, the PhDnet aims to

-• Represent all MPS-PhDs towards the MPS Administrative Headquarters (Generalverwaltung), the MPS President as well as to external parties through the Steering group and especially through the Spokesperson of the PhDnet.
+• Represent all MPS-PhDs before the MPS Administrative Headquarters (Generalverwaltung), the MPS President as well as to external parties through the Steering Group and especially through the Spokesperson of the PhDnet.

 4 Participation